Build A Multi-Node K3s Cluster#

 The Ansible flow assumes passwordless SSH to all nodes.
 In practice, the two most common issues are:

-the control node cannot reach every node by hostname
+the controller can’t reach every node by hostname

-the server node cannot SSH to agents with the same names used in
+the server node can’t reach agents with the names used in

 inventory.yml

-If needed, use the helper noted in deploy/scripts/README.md:
+If needed, use the helper scripts in deploy/scripts/:

 nano inventory.yml